-Thanks to the generosity and support of the Kimball Hill family, the ADS center has developed a smart classroom for deaf/hh students, expanded access services such as captioning and instructional support in reading, writing and math.
-The Deaf Institute is a state-wide effort to serve deaf and hard of hearing students.
+Thanks to the generosity and support of the Kimball Hill family, ADS has developed a smart classroom for deaf/hh students, expanded access services such as captioning and increased instructional support in reading, writing and math.
+The Deaf Institute is part of a statewide effort to serve deaf and hard of hearing students.
 It is a collaboration between Harper College, the Department of Rehabilitation Services and private donors.